Updated on: February 8, 2025

 The human resources department is responsible for crafting and finding ways to distribute HR policies.
 Specific areas of focus include:

-• Dress and grooming codes are essential, especially in the restaurant business.
-Customers eating out want to feel in a clean environment around others who dress presentably.
+- Dress and grooming codes are essential, especially in the restaurant business.
+Customers who eat out want to feel comfortable in a clean environment around others who are presentable.
 HR must communicate what employees expect regarding expected dress attire and enforce these rules.

-• Social media policy has been another critical topic regarding human resources over the last few years.
-Since social media has blossomed into a powerful advertising platform and a primary method of how companies – especially restaurants – make themselves visible, it’s essential to outline the rules for employee behavior regarding social media.
-Things must be clear regarding what employees are and aren’t allowed to post about the company.
+- Social media policy has been another critical topic regarding human resources over the last few years.
+Since social media has blossomed into a powerful advertising platform and a primary method of how companies—especially restaurants—make themselves visible, it’s essential to outline the rules for employee behavior on social media.
+It must be clear what employees are and aren’t allowed to post about the company.

-• Health and safety policies are one of the main focus areas for human resources.
+- Health and safety policies are one of the main focus areas for human resources.
 HR must communicate what is expected of them regarding safety and health rules.
-This includes best practices in the kitchen and on the floor for cooks and the wait staff.
+This includes best practices for cooks and wait staff in the kitchen and on the floor.
 Topics in this category include food preparation and proper temperatures, safety and wet floor signs posted for customers, and general safe food handling.

 Interview and Hiring Policies

-Interviewing and hiring policies are up to management to formulate and pass on to human resources.
-This includes questions during the interview process, onboarding new employees, and ensuring new hires are brought on properly.
+Management formulates and passes on interviewing and hiring policies to human resources.
+These policies include questions during the interview process, onboarding new employees, and ensuring new hires are hired properly.

-All pertinent information needed for new hires to comfortably and efficiently settle into their new roles will primarily come from HR.
-In the case of restaurant HR departments, this could include creating login and password information for POS systems, distributing employee handbooks, and obtaining insurance/benefit information and direct deposit accounts.
+HR will primarily provide all pertinent information needed for new hires to comfortably and efficiently settle into their new roles.
+For restaurant HR departments, this could include creating login and password information for POS systems, distributing employee handbooks, and obtaining insurance/benefit information and direct deposit accounts.

 Learn More: How to Overcome an Understaffed Restaurant